-- Following a number of bombings in Manama in which people have been killed and injured, Bahraini authorities advised residents and visitors to Bahrain to avoid all suspicious objects.
+- Bombings have also occurred in Manama in which people have been killed and injured, Bahraini authorities advised residents and visitors to Bahrain to avoid all suspicious objects.
 Further such bombings could occur.

 - Attacks could occur at any time and could be directed against government buildings, public areas and locations known to be frequented by foreigners including tourist sites, hotels, shopping areas, restaurants, cafes, and large scale sporting and cultural events.

-- Protests and demonstrations could occur on or around 14 February, the anniversary of the 2011 uprising in Bahrain.
-Opposition groups have staged demonstrations and protests on this date in previous years.
+- Demonstrations and protests occur regularly.
 You should avoid all public gatherings and protests as they often turn violent.
 If you are in an area where a protest is occurring you should either leave the area if it is safe to do so, or remain indoors and away from windows.

-- There continues to be a visible security presence in Bahrain, particularly around Manama city centre and Shia-majority villages.
+- There is a visible security presence in Bahrain, particularly around Manama city centre and Shia-majority villages.
 You should follow the instructions of local authorities and security forces.